calimero-network/core/crates/server/README.md

 **Integration with Web Applications**: The authentication mechanism is also used by web applications designed to interact with P2P applications installed on the node, ensuring secure and authenticated access.

-### 2. Admin JSON rpc
+### 2. JSON rpc

-The Admin JSON-RPC component of the Calimero Admin server facilitates communication between the front-end web applications of P2P systems and the application binaries (contexts) running on Calimero nodes.
+The JSON-RPC component of the Calimero Server facilitates communication between the front-end web applications of P2P systems and the application binaries (contexts) running on Calimero nodes.
 This allows seamless interaction and data management for applications.

 The JSON-RPC interface provides two primary methods: